markdewing/GPU_internals/README.md

 # GPU Internals
 Documentation on how GPU's work internally and communicate externally.
 Mostly focused on compute applications.

+Knowing details about internals is useful for
+ * debugging - some problems need understanding of lower levels of abstraction
+ * performance - need to know hardware layout to reason about performance
+ * curosity - more confidence in using programming models with a better understanding of the hardware and abstraction layers

 # By Vendor
 ## NVIDIA
 * https://nvidia.github.io/open-gpu-doc/